 02.01 Screen inspection results to determine if issues warrant documentation in inspection reports.

-02.02 Enhance the minor – determination predictability.
+02.02 Enhance the minor – MTM determination predictability.

 02.03 Ensure that violations are dispositioned in accordance with the Enforcement Policy and to ensure that performance deficiencies are screened, assessed, and documented in accordance with this IMC.